shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 Not relevant for series

-## Other structures ....

-#### Introduction
-- roznicza miedzy pokazywaniem tajemnicy / wprowadzaniem motywów a randomem
-- cold open (start in adventure)

-#### Premise
-- Meaningful, Promise, announce (in the end subtle inversion to promise )
-- Promise > Progress > Payoff

-#### Twist

-#### Payoff
-- payoff should give u everything from premies of begininig character how will change

-#### Cycles
-- Therefor instead of: Then  (a means to an end)  (Causality)
-- Story Shape Ups and downs tension !!!!

-try fail
-   fail and find  new: clue, inspiration, information plot expansion: instead of twist /u get more than promisied not unexpected change
-   change

-#### Endgame

 ## Games structure

 Mechanics should be part of narration - We've now gone from just having a really simplistic puzzle about opening a door to an entire story experience.